21 May 2026

 • it does not concern a person responsible for an internal control function.

-The narrowed scope of the bonus cap also means that if an institution wants to allocate a higher (above 20%) variable remuneration to a specific person in accordance with article 1:121 (2) FSA, there is a smaller pool of persons to "even out" the average score between fixed and variable remuneration.
-This is needed to achieve an overall average of 20% of fixed annual salary.
-In other words, if the pool of identified staff becomes smaller, it becomes harder to even out any excess variable remuneration with the remainder of the pool.
+The narrowed scope of the bonus cap also means that if an institution wants to allocate a higher (above 20%) variable remuneration to a specific person in accordance with article 1:121 (2) FSA, there is a smaller pool of persons to "even out" the average percentage of variable remuneration.
+This is because the average 20% will now be assessed by looking at all identified staff only, rather than at all non-CLA employees.
+The smaller pool size means it will be harder to balance out the outliers that have a bonus above 20%.

 Impact in the context of transactions

-The legislative overhaul will not only impact remuneration structures itself but also directly impact remuneration aspects of M&A transactions.
+The legislative changes will not only impact remuneration structures itself but also directly impact remuneration aspects of M&A transactions.

 First, the restrictions applying to the use of retention bonuses will only apply in relation to identified staff.
 In practical terms, this means that retention bonuses granted to other staff are no longer subject to a cap or potential regulatory approval.
 While this may sound like a relaxation of rules, our expectation is that those who usually receive a retention bonus because of their essence to the undertaking, are also likely to qualify as identified staff.
 The practical impact of this change may therefore be limited.

 The new rules do offer some more flexibility – but also restrictions - in structuring or revising management incentive plans (MIPs) and employee participation plans in a transaction context.
-Where they qualify as variable remuneration – that is, if no full or partial fair market value is paid for participation – MIPs are expected to fall within the category of variable remuneration rewarded to identified staff, in each individual case subject to confirmation that the recipient is able to influence the institution's risk profile.
-Although the legislative amendment is therefore unlikely to bring major changes to MIP arrangements, the pool of individuals covered by the new rules will become much smaller.
+These plans may qualify as variable remuneration if no full fair market value is paid upon participation.
+In that case, it is relevant to assess whether the participant qualifies as identified staff.
+This means that companies can make a distinction between identified staff and non-identified staff for their remuneration design.
 This could lead to an outcome in which current management remuneration needs to be revised via a different allocation between fixed and variable remuneration before the new rules take effect.

-On the flipside, the increased flexibility to award variable remuneration to non-identified staff leaves more room to structure the post-acquisition remuneration policies and incentive packages for employees – where necessary by involving the relevant works council on the purchaser's as well as the target's side.
-When integrating remuneration packages and policies of two companies, it may become easier to reconcile remuneration practices between entities once the regulatory framework leaves more room for this (outside of the pool of identified staff)
+The increased flexibility to award variable remuneration to non-identified staff leaves more room to structure and harmonise the post-acquisition remuneration policies and incentive packages for employees – where necessary by involving the relevant works council on the purchaser's as well as the target's side.

 Outlook

-Overall, this reform is a positive and logical development, particularly from a Duch business and investment climate perspective.
-It brings Dutch law more closely into line with the underlying rationale of the European framework and removes an unjustifiable burden from the majority of financial sector employees.
+Overall, this reform is a positive and logical development, particularly from a Dutch business and investment climate perspective.
+It brings Dutch law more closely in line with the underlying rationale of the European framework and removes an unjustifiable burden from the majority of financial sector employees.
 As such, we expect the relaxation to foster a more level playing field in attracting talent between financial institutions and other market players (such as digital platforms) and between financial institution in the Netherlands and other EU member states.
 That said, financial institutions will need to maintain separate remuneration systems for different categories of staff.
-For identified staff itself, the consequences may moreover be impactful due to the individual exceptions to the bonus cap being more limited (as the average variable remuneration for this group cannot exceed 20% and the pool of staff included in this weighting is likely to become smaller).
+For identified staff itself, the consequences may moreover be impactful due to the individual exceptions to the bonus cap being more limited.